OpenFn/kit/packages/cli/README.md

 * The CLI has a shorter, sleeker syntax, so your command should be much shorter
 * The CLI will automatically install adaptors for you (with full version control)
-* By default, the runtime will only return `state.data` from the output of each job.
-This is to encourage better state management.
-Pass `--no-strict` to return the entire state object (often needed to run legacy jobs and workflows).

 ## Basic Usage